(Disclosure: Some of the links below may be affiliate links)

 For instance, we assume you want to reach Financial Independence in ten years.
 You may have the following goals (or some of them) for next year:

 - Go to the gym twice a week (you want to retire healthy)

 These are only examples.
 You may focus on only one of them or more of them.
 Be careful that the more goals you have, the more difficult it becomes to reach them.

 I believe it is essential to have these long-term goals.
 These will drive your focus over the years.
 And your shorter-term ones will help to achieve your life objectives.

-Now, I am going to focus on shorter-term goals.
+Now, I will focus on shorter-term goals.
 I think they need more work than long-term ones.

 One cannot talk about setting goals without talking about SMART.
 SMART is a methodology to define good ones.
 According to this methodology, if a goal is good, it should have five different properties.

 If you have read several articles on the subject of SMART goals, you will probably have seen that not everybody agree on each of the letters.
 And there are some variations in the meaning of each letter as well.
 So, this is only the version that I think is the most relevant.

 SMART is not the ultimate answer to goals.
 There is a lot of value in this methodology.
 But just because a goal follows the SMART ideas does not mean it is perfect.
 And it does not mean you will be able to reach it.